Rent vs Buy Calculator: Understand the Real Cost of Housing Decisions

 About This Project

-BuyOrRent.ai is an independent financial education tool built to give people clear, unbiased data on one of the most consequential financial decisions of their lives.
+BuyOrRent.ai is an independent housing analysis resource.
 We are not a lender, broker, or real estate company.
-Learn more about the project →
+Learn more about our approach →

-All formulas, assumptions, and default values are documented openly.
-If you disagree with an assumption, every input is adjustable.
+All formulas, default assumptions, and data sources are documented openly.
+If you disagree with an assumption, you can adjust it.
 Read the full methodology →

-Disclaimer: This content is provided for educational purposes only and does not constitute financial, tax, or investment advice.
-Results from calculators are estimates based on user inputs and assumptions.
-Consult a qualified financial professional before making any housing or investment decision.
+Disclaimer: This calculator provides estimates for educational purposes only and does not constitute financial advice.
+Results are based on user-supplied assumptions and standard financial formulas.
+Housing markets, interest rates, and personal circumstances vary.
+Consult a qualified financial or real estate professional before making any housing or investment decision.